ethsu1/deepRL/README.md

 Since you can't use Q learning and SARSA for continuous action spaces, we look towards policy gradients.
 Q learning and SARSA are value estimation algorithms where you are essentially choosing an action via Q-values.
 This where policy gradients come into play because they work for continuous action spaces.
 Now because our actions are continuous, whatever functions we are trying to estimate are differentiable with respect to actions.
+INSERT EQUATION
 So now we can directly learn a policy function rather indirectly learning it via a value function (like Q learning).
 We can directly learn a policy function because the goal of a policy gradient is to maximize expected future rewards.
 Usually a neural network learns the policy function and basically learns a mean and standard deviation for each dimension of the action space.
 For example, there can be 4 actions, like jump, crouch, move left, and move right.
 But how would we determine